shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-native-inventory.md

 If a parameter is not mentioned in the table above, enter whatever values make sense for your campaign.

-For detailed information on additional fields and uploading a native creative see [Add a Creative](add-a-creative.md).
-Only secure content is supported."</a> and .
+For detailed information on additional fields and uploading a native creative see [Add a Creative](add-a-creative.md) and [Add Creatives in Bulk](add-creatives-in-bulk.md).
 You can also review our [Native Buy-Side Best Practices](../attachments/native-best-practices/Buy-Side-Native-Best-Practices.pdf).

 > [!WARNING]
 > Do not use JavaScript piggyback pixels on native creatives.
 Only image pixels can be used on native creatives.